carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Memory Use Markers
 ------------------

-This class of intrinsics exists to information about the lifetime of memory objects and ranges where variables are immutable.
+This class of intrinsics provides information about the lifetime of memory objects and ranges where variables are immutable.

 .. _int_lifestart: